16. Plugins

 where col is the number of Unicode characters to advance past the beginning of row, and clamp_column is whether col should be restricted to valid values for the given row.

-You can search the Buffer using the following very powerful View methods.
+You can search the Buffer using the following powerful View methods.

-Two of the API functions below use OR-ed FindFlags bits, which can be accessed of either of the first two Python expressions:
+Two of the API functions below use OR-ed FindFlags bits, which can be accessed using either of the first two Python expressions:

 sublime.LITERAL == sublime.FindFlags.NONE == 0x00